 Story points estimations

-In story points estimations, the team doesn’t estimate the exact time effort needed to implement the functionality.
+In story points estimations, the team doesn’t estimate the exact time needed to implement the functionality.
 Instead, they estimate the difficulty of the task.
 Typically numbers from the Fibonacci sequence (1, 2, 3, 5, 8,…) are used for this purpose.
 At first, all the team can estimate using their intuition and first impressions of the task.
-If the difference is significant, then the team members with the highest and lowest scores justify their scores to the others.
+If the differences are significant, then the team members with the highest and lowest scores justify their scores to the others.
 After the second round of estimation, the highest score is taken into account.

 Here’s the same example again: